India Post: Posts and the British Raj (1858–1947)

 The world's first official airmail flight took place in India on 18 February 1911, a journey of 18 km lasting 27 minutes.
 Henri Pequet, a French pilot, carried about 15 kg of mail (approximately 6,000 letters and cards) across the Ganges from Allahabad to Naini; included in the airmail was a letter to King George V of the United Kingdom.
 India Post inaugurated a floating post office in August 2011 at Dal Lake in Srinagar, Kashmir.
 Telegraphy and telephony made their appearance as part of the postal service before becoming separate departments.
 One unique telegraph office was established and operated in the capital of Lhasa until the People's Republic of China's annexation of Tibet.
-It is one of the Floating Wonders of India.
-The Posts and Telegraphs departments merged in 1914, dividing again on 1 January 1985.
+The Posts and Telegraphs departments merged in 1914, later separated again on 1 January 1985.

 After independence in 1947

 Since India became independent in 1947, the postal service continues to function on a nationwide basis, providing a variety of services.
 The structure of the organization has the directorate at its apex; below it are circle offices, regional offices, the superintendent's offices, head post offices, sub-post offices and branch offices.
 In April 1959, the Indian Postal Department adopted the motto "Service before help"; it revised its logo in September 2008.